TascoGitGud/Google-Analytics-Session-Analysis-Using-SQL/README.md

 The most interesting thing is that the number of transactions went up quite a lot - from about 700 to nearly 1,000.
 This means not only did more people visit the website, but customers also bought more things.

 This increase could be because of a promotion or sale in March, or maybe new products were added to the website.
 Whatever happened, it made customers more likely to make a purchase.
-We should check what happened in March to understand better why sales went up.
+The store should figure out what worked in March and repeat it.

 ---